clebert/ironhook/README.md

 asynchronous data streams, which form the conceptual basis for libraries like RxJS.
 I never found the right access to the concepts and APIs of said libraries.

-In React, the concept of so-called hooks has become the standard pattern for programming stateful, reactive functional components.
+In React, the concept of so-called Hooks has become the standard pattern for programming stateful, reactive functional components.

-In contrast to the concept of streams, the concept of hooks was something I liked from the beginning.
+In contrast to the concept of streams, the concept of Hooks was something I liked from the beginning.
 I find them very intuitive to write and read.

 I wanted to use this kind of reactive programming also in other areas, for